wnaBee/Abstractor/README.md

 | c++ | c++ |
 |c++ header | .h |

 Disclaimer: version 1.0 is complete however due to the many edgecases present within c++ some code may return messy comments, however it should somewhat work.
 Some spacing and certain keywords still need some fixing and/or adding.
+Future versions may add support for further languages.